microsoft/MSVBASE/README.md

 # MSVBASE

 MSVBASE is a system that efficiently supports complex queries of both approximate similarity search and relational operators.
 It integrates high-dimensional vector indices into PostgreSQL, a relational database to facilitate complex approximate similarity queries.
+It is the implementation of the paper [VBASE: Unifying Online Vector Similarity Search and Relational Queries via Relaxed Monotonicity](https://www.usenix.org/system/files/osdi23-zhang-qianxi_1.pdf)
 ## **Build Docker**
 ### **Clone and Patch**
 ```